Thursday, September 29, 2011

 Chocolate Cake Nights

-On one such evening with friends, a couple of years ago our conversation turned to regrets--more specifically did we have any?
+On one such evening with friends a couple of years ago, our conversation turned to regrets — more specifically, did we have any?
 And I, as usual, opened my big mouth and said very assuredly--no, I have no regrets.
 That proclamation opened up a can of worms.
-Right then and there I should have brought out a great big old chocolate cake.
+Right then and there, I should have brought out a great big old chocolate cake.
 We were going to need one!

 I had to back up my statement.
 I somehow had to justify it.
 I had to try to make sense of the thought that was rattling around in my brain.
-How was I to let others know that even though things have not always gone smoothly in my life and even though I had made some dumb choices, I still had no regrets?
+How was I to let others know that even though things had not always gone smoothly in my life and even though I had made some dumb choices, I still had no regrets?
 You see, without those stupid mistakes, without the hiccups of life--I wouldn't be who I am today.
 And I wouldn't be the person that I believe God has been shaping me into.
 It's a hard concept to grasp, but in my head it makes sense.
-I'm not perfect, I make mistakes, I say and do dumb things all the time.
+I'm not perfect, I make mistakes, and I say and do dumb things all the time.
 And although I'd like to reach out and grab some of those things back--didn't I learn something in the process?
 Like--don't ever do that again!

 How can I regret the life that God has chosen for me?
 I can't.